TahaNili/ShahinBot/README.md

 - `requirements.txt`: List of dependencies (currently needs to be created manually).
 - `README.md`: Project documentation (this file).
 - `.gitignore`: Excludes unnecessary files like `__pycache__` and `.env`.

+## Advanced Features (Ongoing Enhancements)

+### ✅ Stage 1 — Persistent Multi-Turn Memory
+User conversations are stored in a SQLite database, allowing the bot to retain context even after restarts.
+The bot trims old messages automatically and uses recent history when generating responses with LLaMA-3.

+### 🎯 Stage 2 — Intent Detection
+The bot uses LLaMA-3 to detect the user's intent behind each message (e.g., summarize, translate, ask date/time) and responds accordingly—no need for explicit commands.

+### 🧠 Stage 3 — Persistent Personality per User
+Each user can choose their preferred response tone (e.g., friendly, formal, academic, sarcastic), and the bot will store this setting permanently.
+This personality is used in all interactions.

 ## Support
 Unfortunately, there is currently no way to contact the bot's creators.
 No information about ShahinAI is available on the internet.